-- (a) Choose a quiet and distraction-free working space. - (b) Have an internet connection that's adequate for their job. - (c) Dedicate their full attention to their job duties during working hours. - (d) Adhere to break and attendance schedules agreed upon with their manager. - (e) Ensure their schedules overlap with those of their team members for as long as is necessary to complete their job duties effectively.
+- (a) Ensure their health and safety, and those of others in the workplace is paramount.
+Employees must consider any potential risks and hazards within their home environment and communicate these to their supervisor or manager. - (b) Choose a quiet and distraction-free working space. - (c) Have an internet connection that's adequate for their job. - (d) Dedicate their full attention to their job duties during working hours. - (e) Adhere to break and attendance schedules agreed upon with their manager. - (f) Ensure their schedules overlap with those of their team members for as long as is necessary to complete their job duties effectively.